Flood Products

 Examples of products you can use to help minimise the risk of damage include:

-• Doors: purpose-built flood-proof doors and flood barriers that can be installed in front of doors when flooding is imminent.
-Door thresholds can also be raised.
+• Flood barriers that can be installed in front of doors

-• Airbricks: buy specially designed covers that are easy to place over ventilation bricks.
+• Airbricks - specially designed covers that are easy to place over ventilation bricks

-Think about things like who will operate any flood defence products, and whether they are physically capable of doing it.
+Don't forget to think about who will operate any flood defence products and whether they are physically capable of doing it.

 Flood resilience measures